Medicare Advisors: Your Key to Unlocking Benefits and Savings

 Medicare advisors can be independent insurance sales agents representing one or multiple different Medicare plan providers (insurance companies), or they can be insurance brokers who work on behalf of a Medicare beneficiary.
 You can think of a Medicare advisor as a Medicare consultant.

-Medicare advisors may also work for agencies that provide free counseling and assistance to Medicare beneficiaries.
+Medicare insurance advisors may also work for agencies that provide free counseling and assistance to Medicare beneficiaries.
 These types of Medicare advisors are typically non-profit organizations that offer their services for free.

 A Medicare insurance agent can do so much more than just simply sell you a policy.
 A good agent will gather Medicare plans from several different carriers that sell insurance in your area, and they’ll go over the details of each one with you.
 The agent can help you understand the costs associated with each plan and review the benefits.
 And the best part is that you can do all of this from your phone.

 If you have a health condition that requires specific treatments, an agent can help you find a plan that is well-catered to those needs.
 Or they may help you find a plan that is accepted by your closest pharmacy and favorite doctors.

 An agent can also act as your personal Medicare consultant by helping you determine which type of Medicare plan is best for your needs.
 For example, would you be more likely to benefit from a Medicare Advantage (Medicare Part C) plan or a Medicare Supplement Insurance (Medigap) plan?
 And if the answer is Medicare Advantage, would you prefer an HMO, PPO or some other plan structure?